-- 1. Calculate rates x_i corresponding to the desired quality Q for each user from the DR model. - 2.
-Determine bargaining powers α_i such that $\alpha_i = \frac{x_i}{\sum{i=1}^n x_i}$ for all i.
+- 1) Calculate rates x_i corresponding to the desired quality Q for each user from the DR model. - 2) Determine bargaining powers α_i such that - $\alpha_i = x_i / \sum{i=1}^n x_i$ for all i.

-Fig. 7, Fig. 8, Fig. 9, and Fig. 10 show the weighted sum of PSNR and individual PSNR of each user achieved by the generalized NBS for the same and different bargaining powers for sequences that are different spatial resolution, temporal resolution, application delays and video, respectively.
-The bargaining powers are obtained using Algorithm 2 such that the each user's achieved PSNR is similar quality.
-Note that NBS(a, b) in the figures represents the generalized NBS for the bargaining powers a and b for user 1 and user 2, respectively,
+Fig. 7, Fig. 8, Fig. 9, and Fig. 10 show the weighted sum of PSNR and individual PSNR of each user achieved by the generalized NBS for the same and different bargaining powers for sequences that are different spatial resolution, temporal resolution, application delays, and video, respectively.
+The bargaining powers are obtained using Algorithm 2 such that

 Fig. 7 shows individual PSNRs and the weighted sum of PSNRs, which are achieved by the generalized NBS with the same and different bargaining powers, for the two users that transmit different spatial resolution sequences.
-User 1 transmits Foreman sequence at CIF resolution 30Hz and user 2 transmits Foreman sequence at QCIF resolution 30Hz.
+User 1 transmits Foreman sequence at CIF resolution 30 Hz and user 2 transmits Foreman sequence at QCIF resolution 30 Hz.
 In this case, user 2 can achieve higher PSNR than that of user 1 if the same bargaining powers are used.
-To achieve a similar level of quality, the bargaining powers can be adapted by the Algorithm 2 with the desire quality level Q = 35dB.
+To achieve a similar level of quality, the bargaining powers can be adapted by the Algorithm 2 with the desire quality level Q = 35 dB.
 For these sequences, the determined bargaining powers are $\alpha_1 = 0.606$ and $\alpha_2 = 0.394$.
-Since the bargaining power for user 1 is decreased than the equally divided bargaining power, we expect that user 1 achieves less PSNR and user 2 achieves more PSNR compared with the same bargaining power case.
+Since the bargaining power for user 1 is decreased than the equally divided bargaining power while the bargaining power for user 2 is increased than the equally divided bargaining power, we expect that user 1 achieves less PSNR and user 2 achieves more PSNR compared with the same bargaining power case.
 This argument is verified from the individual PSNR and the weighted sum of PSNR in Fig. 7.
 This can be viewed as a tradeoff between fairness and system performance.
-We can focus on the fairness at the expense of the overall system performance. (i.e., the weighted sum of PSNR).
-The same arguments can be applicable to other simulation results.
+We can focus on the fairness at the expense of the overall system performance (i.e., the weighted sum of PSNR).

-Fig. 7.
-Different Spatial Resolution: Plots of individual PSNRs and weighted sum of PSNRs for the same and different bargaining powers.
-User 1: Foreman (CIF, TL=4, 30Hz), User 2: Foreman (QCIF, TL=4, 30Hz)
+Fig. 9.
+Different delay: plots of individual PSNRs and weighted sum of PSNRs for the same and different bargaining powers.
+User 1: Foreman (CIF, TL = 4, 30 Hz), user 2: Foreman (CIF, TL = 2, 30 Hz).

-Fig. 8.
-Different Temporal Resolution: Plots of individual PSNRs and weighted sum of PSNRs for the same and different bargaining powers.
-User 1: Foreman (CIF, TL=4, 30Hz), User 2: Foreman (CIF, TL=4, 15Hz)
+Fig. 10.
+Different video sequences: plots of individual PSNRs and weighted sum of PSNRs for the same and different bargaining powers.
+User 1: Foreman (CIF, TL = 4, 30 Hz), user 2: Mobile (CIF, TL = 4, 30 Hz).